The Forever Purge: Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 49% based on 159 reviews, with an average rating of 5.4/10.
-The site's critics consensus reads, "The Forever Purge fails to fully engage with its most frighteningly timely themes, but the franchise remains largely—albeit bluntly—effective."
-On Metacritic, the film has a weighted average score of 53 out of 100, based on 33 critics, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 49% based on 161 reviews, with an average rating of 5.4/10.
+The site's critics consensus reads: "The Forever Purge fails to fully engage with its most frighteningly timely themes, but the franchise remains largely—albeit bluntly—effective."
+The site's audience consensus reads: "It's more predictable and less satisfying than some other Purge movies, but franchise fans looking for action will find it here."
+On Metacritic, the film has a weighted average score of 53 out of 100, based on 33 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale, while PostTrak reported 72% of audience members gave it a positive score, with 53% saying they would definitely recommend it.

 The Playlist's Nick Allen gave the film "D+," writing that it "looks like a cheap TV movie" and that it "displays all that makes these movies a failed experiment in blockbuster exploitation."
 Reviewing for The A.V.
-Club, Anya Stanley gave the film a "D" grade and said, "In The Forever Purge, we're told a story that a battered nation has heard a lot—a sermon of immigration and class warfare that's too heavy-handed to say anything its prospective audience hasn't been told on countless social media feeds over the last few years."
+Club, Anya Stanley gave the film a "D" grade, and said: "In The Forever Purge, we're told a story that a battered nation has heard a lot—a sermon of immigration and class warfare that's too heavy-handed to say anything its prospective audience hasn't been told on countless social media feeds over the last few years."
 Rick Bentley's review in Tribune News Service complained of "a thinly veiled attempt to capitalize on the tensions currently gripping this country.
 The film’s deep dive into racism comes across as manipulative, trite and uninspired."
 Dustin Chase wrote in The Galveston Daily News, "The Forever Purge comes to Texas to try to redefine stale franchise."
-Johnny Oleksinski's review in The New York Post stated, "That idea was fun once, maybe even twice, but by the fifth outing the formula has given way to preachiness and predictability."
+Johnny Oleksinski's review in The New York Post stated: "That idea was fun once, maybe even twice, but by the fifth outing the formula has given way to preachiness and predictability."